dajomas/DnD-TimeTracker/README.md

+# DISCLAIMER

+This Readme file and the HTML file are fully created using [Perplexity.ai](https://perplexity.ai)

 # D&D Time Tracker

 A feature-rich, browser-based timer designed for tabletop RPGs (especially Dungeons & Dragons), with persistent storage, visually appealing time display, and advanced countdown tracking for spells and effects.